pylhc/pylhc.github.io/docs/packages/omc3/workflow.md

 ```

 ??? tip "Hole in One"
-    The harmonic analysis and optics analysis don't necessarily have to be seperated steps.
+    The harmonic analysis and optics analysis don't necessarily have to be separated steps.
     It is possible to run the `hole_in_one` entrypoint with both `--harpy` and `--optics` flags, even though the command might become cumbersome.
     The associated flags and options do not change, although only one `outputdir` should be given.